 CyberArk's client list includes companies such as Novartis and Pizza Hut.

 Speech and Transcript from Cybersecurity Investor and Expert on Cybersecurity Venture Capital - Ross Blankenship

-Cisco is also investing quite a bit in the hardware side of cyber security.
-The routers, the WIFI networks that so often you see in public and you're home as well as in public.
-Those are the big companies.
-FireEye, Palo Alto Networks, Cisco, IBM, Hewlett Packard.
-I like those.
-I think those are companies you should think about investing in on the public side of cybersecurity."
+Cisco is also investing quite a bit in the hardware side of cyber security, like routers, the WIFI networks that you see in your home as well as in public.
+Those are the big companies: FireEye, Palo Alto Networks, Cisco, IBM, Hewlett Packard.
+I think those are companies you should think about investing in on the public side of cybersecurity.